Fishing industry in Taiwan: Coastal and offshore fishing

-Distant-water fishing
+Distant water fishing

-Taiwan has the world's second largest distant-water fishing fleet with 1,100 vessels Taiwan flagged or directly owned vessels that employ 35,000 migrant sailors primarily from Indonesia and the Philippines.
-The Taiwanese government heavily subsidizes the distant waters fishing industry.
+Taiwan has the world's second largest distant-water fishing fleet with 1,100 vessels flagged in or directly owned by Taiwan.
+The distant waters fleet brings in most of the fish caught by Taiwan, and the Taiwanese government heavily subsidises the distant waters fishing industry.
+These vessels employ at least 35,000 migrant sailors primarily from Indonesia and the Philippines.